pulibrary/princeton_ansible/roles/shibboleth/README.md

 Requirements
 ------------

-The Apache Webserver
+The Apache Webserver.

+Shibboleth requires certain apache config rules to be set - see the [vireo conf template](https://github.com/pulibrary/princeton_ansible/blob/main/roles/vireo/templates/vireo.conf.j2) for an example.

 Role Variables
 --------------

 * The [defaults/main.yml](defaults/main.yml) lists the ubuntu release
-* shib_hostname: e.g., "vireo-staging.princeton.edu"
+* shib_hostname: FQDN of your server, for example, "vireo-staging.princeton.edu"
   * `shib_hostname` will become your shibboleth `entityID`.
 Note that shib_hostname must NOT include the https prefix.
 This is the hostname as it appears to the OIT shibboleth auth service.
 * shib_host: e.g., "vireo-staging"